Updated January 11, 2023

-Questions about rates should be directed to your departmental analyst for unrestricted funds, your grants analyst for restricted funds, or directly to Mary Corcoran, Assistant Vice Chancellor and Assistant Dean for Finance, School of Medicine.
+Questions about rates should be directed to your departmental analyst for unrestricted funds, your grant analyst for restricted funds, or to Jim Mueller, Senior Director of Finance or Candice Goeggel, Assistant Vice Chancellor of Finance.

 Clinical Practice Funds/Fee for Service:

 - Off-Campus: 7%